 A mixologist is a person who has studied the history and techniques of making cocktails.
 They know the importance of each ingredient-like types of rum-in a cocktail and understand why certain combinations produce the best cocktails.
 A good mixologist can boost bar profitability by making drinks that keep customers coming back.

 What are the responsibilities of a mixologist?
 How many mixed cocktails will you learn to make?
 How much can you earn working as a mixologist?
 What is the most likely salary estimation?
 It sounds like a nice gig, but what does a mixologist actually do in their daily work?
 Read on to learn everything about the role and how to become a mixologist.

 Mixologist Job Description

 Mixologists serve cocktails, wine, beer, and other drinks to bar and restaurant guests.
 They follow classic recipes and create signature cocktail drinks.
 A mixologist should also ensure their bar runs efficiently and that all patrons are satisfied with their drink orders.
 It’s a wide array of responsibilities.

 When hiring a mixologist, employers like to see plenty of experience bartending.
-They also want someone with knowledge of the hospitality industry and possibly some experience with hospitality software.
+They also want to hire someone with knowledge of the hospitality industry and possibly some experience with hospitality software.
 That can make it easier for the mixologist to step into beverage management responsibilities.

 Mixologists might start as barbacks to learn basic bar skills before becoming servers or bartenders.
 They use a mixology set to create exciting cocktails, including tools like a cocktail muddler and a cocktail strainer.

 They may enroll in mixology classes to earn a mixology certification.
 This boosts their understanding of the chemistry and theories of mixology, which helps them experiment with the craft.